-WARNING: Do not exceed the GVWR or the GAWR specified on the certification label, this could affect vehicle handling and cause an accident.
+WARNING: Do not exceed the GVWR or the GAWR specified on the certification label.

-Do not use replacement tires with lower load carrying capacities than the originals because they may lower the vehicle's GVWR and GAWR limitations.
+WARNING: Do not use replacement tires with lower load carrying capacities than the originals because they may lower the vehicle's GVWR and GAWR limitations.
 Replacement tires with a higher limit than the originals do not increase the GVWR and GAWR limitations.